bkw777/WP-2_IC-Card/README.md

 The BCHK pin is provided because it's not 100% certain whether this pin is physically connected to anything inside the WP-2 or not.
 The service manual clearly labels it "Battery Check" in more than one place, which is a funny way to spell "un-used".
 However at least one schematic seems to say that the pin isn't connected to anything, and I have not been able to find continuity with anything by physically probing.
 However, I can't see all parts of the PCB right near that pin, so it's possible there is a trace connected to it.
 It's unknown even if this was intended to be a signal TO the WP-2, or FROM it.
 So the pin is provided to investigate exactly this.
+Also see note below about the Atari Portfolio.
+Pin is probably meant for the WP-2 to measure the RAM cards battery level.

 The CE2 pin from the IC Card interface is not provided at the breakout header because that pin happens to have no behavior that needs to be either used or investigated.
 CE2 is just a hard trace to VDD inside the WP-2.
 Not even a pullup that might be overriden, but a solid trace.
 It doesn't turn on & off under any conditions, it's just a copy of VDD.